tlsfuzzer/tlslite-ng/README.md

   follow this new style and new deprecations will be introduced as time goes on.
 Please run your test suite with `-Wd` to see where the depracated calls are being made, the python standard DeprecationWarning will be emited there)
+* Python 3.2 is not supported any more (dropped by python-ecdsa)
 * fix compatibility issue with 8192 bit SRP group from RFC 5054
 * fix CVE-2018-1000159 - incorrect verification of MAC in MAC then Encrypt mode